IWMF African Great Lakes Reporting Fellowships to Central African Republic for Women Journalists 2018

-- Non-native English speakers must have professional written and verbal English skills in order to fully participate in and benefit from the program.
+- Applicants must have good written and verbal English skills in order to fully participate in and benefit from the program.
 French language skills also preferred.

-- Applicant must be able to show proof of interest from an editor or have a proven track record of publication in prominent media outlets.
+- Must be able to demonstrate support from an editor or have a proven track record of publication in prominent media outlets.

-Value of Fellowship: The IWMF arranges travel and in-country logistics for all Fellows within the scope of the Fellowship base location and trip dates.
-The IWMF also covers Fellowship-related costs within the framework of the reporting trip including travel, lodging, meals, and fixers/interpreters, unless a selected journalist’s news organization wishes to assume these costs.
-Visa costs will also be covered.
-Fellows living outside the U.S. are responsible for procuring all necessary visas, for which they will be reimbursed at the conclusion of the Fellowship.
+Value of Fellowship: The IWMF arranges travel and in-country logistics for all Fellows.
+The IWMF also covers fellowship-related costs within the framework of the reporting trip including travel, lodging, meals, and fixers/interpreters, unless a selected journalist’s news organization wishes to assume these costs.
+Visa costs will also be covered, but fellows living outside the U.S. are responsible for procuring all necessary visas.

 How to Apply: Apply here